 Need a quick cleanup without fuss?
 Toilet paper has your backside covered.
 Packing light for a trip?
 A paper roll slips neatly into any bag or pocket, unlike a portable bidet – good luck squeezing that into your carry-on.

 Toilet paper offers a routine as reliable as your morning coffee – no learning curve required.
-And don't get me started on emergencies.
-When the water stops flowing, toilet paper doesn't.
+And even when the water stops flowing, toilet paper doesn't.
 A bidet without water pressure isn’t cleaning anything.

 Conclusion: the bidet vs TP verdict is…